AS Long As Possible (ASLAP) a 1000 - year long animated GIF loop.

 "With 1,000 years of GIF-life ahead of us, there’s no excuse not to see this GIF at some point in your — comparatively — short, short life."
 Milk

-An essay on AS Long As Possible by curator and critic Pontus Kyander (PDF)
+"The Itch for Eternity" An essay on AS Long As Possible by curator and critic Pontus Kyander:

 In the early days of World Wide Web GIF was the most popular tool for artists working on on-line projects.
 But in mid 90's the technically more versatile Flash took over as the number one creative tool for presenting art works on-line.
 Recently with the huge success of photo-sharing services such as Instagram, Flickr and Tumblr GIF has had its second coming and has regained its popularity also as an artistic medium.

-The name of ASLAP is hommage to John Cage composition "ORGAN2/ASLSP" (1987) which is played with Halberstad organs for the next 625 years.
+The name of ASLAP is homage to John Cage composition "ORGAN2/ASLSP" (1987) which is played with Halberstad organs for the next 625 years.
 The abbreviation of Cages composition included and instruction to the performer of the piece: As SLow aS Possible.
-However, if the piece was to be played as slow as possible the first note should be played for ever.

-The ASLAP file is cloned and it will simultaneously run on several independent physical playback units.
-The units will also be used to exhibit the work to the public.
+ASLAP file is cloned and it will simultaneously run on several (maximum six) synchronised physical playback units at different locations.
+The playback units will also be used to exhibit the work to the public.

 When one unit is destroyed in a war or in a natural disaster - or when it needs to be technically upgraded - a new physical unit is built and the animation file is synchronised with the remaining units.